jstyle5/Jaewhee-Test-Docs/docs/configuration.md

 ---

-## How to change setting from profile
+## How to change settings from Profile
 Step1: Tap a setting icon on the upper-right corner of your profile photo.
 <br />
 ![Profile5](https://github.com/jstyle5/KakaoTalk-English-Version-Guide/blob/gh-pages/assets/images/profile/profile-5.png?raw=true "PROFILE5")